Interdisciplinary Research, Publishing and Explorations

 What To Send

-300 word proposals, presentations, abstracts and other forms of contribution and participation should be submitted by Friday 26th November 2021.
-Other forms of participation should be discussed in advance with the Organising Chairs.
+300 word proposals, presentations, abstracts and other forms of contribution and participation should be submitted by Friday 16th September 2022.
+Other forms of participation should be discussed in advance with the Organising Chair.

-All submissions will be at least double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Team, the Development Team and the Advisory Board.
+All submissions will be minimally double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Development Team and the Advisory Board.
 In practice our procedures usually entail that by the time a proposal is accepted, it will have been triple and quadruple reviewed.

 Abstracts and proposals may be in Word, RTF or Notepad formats with the following information and in this order: